Office Hours Fall 2013Tuesday 1:30-3:00 and by appointment

 I hold a B.A in Sociology from Keuka College, an M.S.W. in Community Organization from Rutgers University, and a Ph.D. in Social Policy from the Heller School for Public Policy and Management, Brandeis University.

-My publications are almost wholly focused on issues of social policy - the ideology(ies) underlying their development, and the social, economic, and personal impact and consequences of their enactment.
-As such, I work (as do many social policy analysts) at the intersection of the disciplines of history, political science, economics, and sociology while also extending into the broader arenas of education, social welfare, and law.
-In addition, I incorporate gender, race, and class into my analysis, observations, and conclusions relying heavily on feminist critique.
+My scholarly interests center on the broad arenas of social (welfare) policy including the politics of policy-making; the impact of ideology and public opinion in policy; poverty; women and welfare; and women, welfare and higher education.
+I work at the intersection of the disciplines of history, political science, economics, and sociology while also extending in the broader arenas of education, social welfare, and law.
+I incorporate gender, race, and class into my analysis, observations, and conclusions relying heavily on feminist critique.

-Investing in Human Capital in Difficult Economic Times: Maine's Competitive Skills Scholarship Program (with Sandra Butler, John Dorrer, Auta Main).
+Investing in Human Capital in Difficult Economic TImes: Maine's Competitive Skills Scholarship Program (with Sandra Butler, John Dorrer, Auta Main).
 Maine Policy Review, Orono: Margaret Chase Smith Center, University of Maine, March 2010.

-Colliding Identities, Collaborative Feminism: Within and Beyond the Classroom (with Emily A. Paine).
+Colliding Identities: Collaborative Feminism: Within and Beyond the Classroom (with Emily A. Paine).
 In And Finally We Meet: Intersections and Intersectionality Among Feminist Activists, Academics and Students, Alice Ginsberg and Karen Bojar, eds.
 Towson University (NC) National Center for Curriculum Transformation Resources on Women, 2010.